SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 However, the actual answer is ``4``, not ``0``.
 This is due to the priorities and associativity of the operators used:

-* Operator :newTerm:`priority` (also known as :newTerm:`precedence`) means that
+* Operator :newTerm:`precedence` (also known as :newTerm:`priority`) means that
-  some operators are given higher priority than others, and are calculated first.
+  some operators are given more precedence than others, and are calculated first.

-* Operator :newTerm:`associativity` defines how operators of the same priority are grouped together (or :newTerm:`associated`) – either grouped from the left, or grouped from the right.
+* Operator :newTerm:`associativity` defines how operators of the same precedence are grouped together (or :newTerm:`associated`) – either grouped from the left, or grouped from the right.
   Think of it as meaning ‘they associate with the expression to their left’, or ‘they associate with the expression to their right’.

 Here's how the actual evaluation order is calculated for the example above.
-Priority is considered first.
+Precedence is considered first.
-Higher-priority operators are evaluated before lower-priority ones.
+Higher-precedence operators are evaluated before lower-precedence ones.
 In Swift, as in C,
-the multiplication operator (``*``) and the modulo operator (``%``) have a higher priority than the addition operator (``+``).
+the multiplication operator (``*``) and the modulo operator (``%``) have a higher precedence than the addition operator (``+``).
 As a result, they are both evaluated before the addition is considered.

-However, multiplication and modulo happen to have the *same* priority as each other.
+However, multiplication and modulo happen to have the *same* precedence as each other.
 To work out the exact evaluation order to use, we therefore need to also look at their associativity.
 Multiplication and modulo both associate with the expression to their left.